garrett-sutton/garrett-sutton.github.io/_drafts/fmla-with-gwen.md

 and my mom.
 And I got to fill in for
 2 separate weeks too!

+The focus of this post is largely to recap the 2 weeks that I spent at home with Gwen.

 ### week 1
 Gwen had just turned 4 months old.
 This was a good week.
-Several walks.
-I have notes on this in issue.
+We went on several walks and Gwen was generally pretty happy while she was awake.

-I feel like this was a bit of an eye opening week.
-I definitely did some battling with her to sleep during the day.
-It's certainly difficult.
-I feel like I was trying to check off some boxes around the house while she slept, but it was difficult to get going at times if Gwen only sleeps for 30-40 minutes.
+At the same time, this was a bit of an eye opening week.
+There's not a lot of down time with a 4 month old.
+I was trying to check a few boxes during this week that turned out to be hard to check when
+Gwen only slept for 30-40 minutes at a time.
+I also had to work for some of that sleep too, trying a few times to actually get her asleep.
+In the same breath, she did give me some longer naps that no one else was able to get out of her.

 <p align="center"><img src="/assets/images/gwenInSwingFeb2024.jpg" alt="Gwen hanging out in her swing for some Gwen time.
 Feb 6, 2024" height="auto" width="50%"></p>